Former Chicago Bears’ Coach Believes Biggest Challenge For Mitch Trubisky Will Be His Passing Game

 Mitchell Trubisky building chemistry with his receivers will likely determine how good the Chicago Bears can be.
 Fans must erase Trubisky’s first season with the Bears was miserable in terms of wins and losses.
 Season two with the Bears should be better.

-The good news is that Mitchell Trubisky is already earning praise from the new Bears’ coaching staff.
+The good news is that Mitchell Trubisky is already earning praise from the new Bears coaching staff.